hxwxss/hxwxss.github.io/_pages/about.md

 I hold a Bachelor of Engineering in Automation from the [College of Engineering](https://cet.hzau.edu.cn/), [Huazhong Agricultural University](https://www.hzau.edu.cn/)

 My research interests lie in **Open World Vision** and **Multi-modal learning**, with a current focus on exploring **spatial reasoning capabilities in MLLMs**.
 During my gap year, I am actively seeking **research collaborations and opportunities** to further investigate these areas.
+If you are interested in my research or cooperating with me, please don't hesitate to contact me by email or WeChat (Yuxuan_CHENG02).

 News